mjhfvi/MirosoftTeamsOutlookPluginFix/README.md

 *GetVersionNumberFromDirectory, replace this value with the number of the local diractory

-*tested on office 365 64Bit
+#Tested on office 365 64Bit